 Valentine's Day is coming, and if you're a newlywed, that's exciting!
 It can also be stressful figuring out how to properly appreciate Cupid's big day without spending a lot of money you don't have, because you're still paying off credit cards from your wedding.

 There's a gross misconception that, once you're married, Valentine's Day becomes a more important and significant holiday, and it must be acknowledged with jewelry or other "permanent" gifts.
 Of course, we all like to open up a present and find some bling inside — but it certainly isn't a requirement for demonstrating your love for one another.

-As somebody who has been married 12 years, and who has been intimately involved in planning more than 500 weddings, I'm here to tell you that having a special Valentine's Day has almost nothing to do with how much money you spend on special activities or gifts.
+Take it from us, having a special Valentine's Day has almost nothing to do with how much money you spend on special activities or gifts.
 In fact, some of the most romantic and memorial Valentine's Days I've spent with my husband didn't even come close to breaking the bank.

 Try out one of these three ideas for yourselves: